Doctor of Nursing Practice (Post-BSN to DNP)

 Degree Requirements and Graduation

-The program is designed to be completed in 36 months of full-time study, however, part-time enrollment is feasible within the program plan.
+The program is designed to be completed in 32 months on the Three-Year Plan.
+A Four-Year plan of study is also available.
 A clinical preceptorship is required.

 Clinical/Practicum Hours